-We hear this word--codependent--pretty often.
+Codependent.
+We hear this word pretty often.
 What does it mean, really?

-According to this article on WebMD, here are some signs you may be in a codependent relationship:
+According to this article on WebMD, here are some signs you may be showing signs of codependence in an interpersonal relationship:

 However, it is important to understand that anyone can behave in a codependent fashion.
 Self-awareness is key, as is a willingness to do something about it once we notice ourselves falling into this type of pattern.